The Sage Group To Acquire Intacct For Financial Management Solutions

 Sage is acquiring Intacct for $850 million in cash and rolled over Sage options, which are valued at $43 million out of the $850 million total transaction value.

-As of the twelve months ended June 30, 2017, Intacct posted recurring revenues of $96 million (Unaudited), so Sage is paying a Price/Sales multiple of 8.9x for Intacct’s three-year CAGR of 33%.
+As of the 12 months ended June 30, 2017, Intacct posted recurring revenues of $96 million (Unaudited), so Sage is paying a Price/Sales multiple of 8.9x for Intacct’s three-year CAGR of 33%.

 That’s not cheap, even taking into account Intacct’s significant growth rate over the previous three-year period.